wendyverdonk93/docs/content/tools/transaction-api/_index.md

 * _Completed orders_: orders received after my last check or between a period of GET completed orders
 * _All changes between a period_: this can be very useful to have financial insight into any given process.

-## Environments
+## Requirements

-MultiSafepay provides a [TEST environment](https://testmerchant.multisafepay.com/) and a [LIVE environment](https://merchant.multisafepay.com/)<br>
+The [TEST environment](https://testmerchant.multisafepay.com/) and [LIVE environment](https://merchant.multisafepay.com/) are both readily available for testing with the Transaction API.

-The TEST environment is useful for developing and testing a new integration with our API as no real transactions are able to be processed.
-Once the integration has been developed processing real transactions is as simple as addressing the LIVE API and updating the API key being used.

-## API Endpoints

-All requests to the MultiSafepay API endpoint require authentication.
-Authentication is provided by including an API key as an HTTP header in your request.
-Each website has its own API key so if you are operating multiple websites make sure to use the correct corresponding key for each one of them.
-The API key can be found under the website settings in MultiSafepay Control
+All requests to the MultiSafepay [API endpoint](https://api.multisafepay.com/v1/json/transactions) require authentication.
+Authentication is provided by including your API key as an HTTP header in your request.
+Each website has its own API key so if you are operating multiple websites, make sure to use the correct corresponding key for each one of them.
+The API key can be found under the website settings in [MultiSafepay Control](https://merchant.multisafepay.com/)

 The HTTP header name for the API key is: api_key